-Using Auth0 with Multi-Tenant Applications
+Using Auth0 to Secure Your Multi-Tenant Applications

-Auth0 and Multi-Tenancy
+Auth0 and multi-tenancy

 - You have different Connection-level requirements, such as varying password policies, for each of your Applications.

 - You have user pools from different Connections.
 For example, one app may have users providing username/password credentials, while another app handles Enterprise logins.

 /authorize with a connection specified for the user, using the